HorizenOfficial/horizen-oft/test-report.md

 info:    Successfully sent 12 transactions
 info:    ✓ Your OApp is now configured
 ```
+Note: in this phase, some transactions failed because they were sent too fast and the RPC node interpreted as replacement transactions but with not enough replacement fee.
+When a transaction fails, the CLI asks you to retry them, and after a few retry they completed successfully.

 # Transfer tests

 Due to the lack of tZEN on Base Testnet, this test was executed on another instance of the OFT Adapter using a different ERC20 token (a mintable mocked one).
 The procedure is the same that is needed to transfer with `ZenTokenOFT` and `ZenTokenOFTAdapter` if testnet ZEN is owned

 ## 4. Test transfer Base -> BSC
 ```
 npx hardhat lz:oft:send  --src-eid 40245 --dst-eid 40102 --amount 1 --to 0x0699DD23d5b90Ef74777B2a0390ef6bABB9d55b4